 The stone is discovered right across the planet in many different lands, which may explain why its rich history spans the globe.
 Join us on our Garnet journey of discovery to learn about the history and science behind one of nature’s most colourful treasures.

 THE HISTORY OF GARNET

-When studying the myths and legends surrounding Garnet, whether it be stories relating to the Aztecs, Romans, Egyptians or even British royalty, there is one theme common in all civilisations, across all periods of recorded time.
-Garnet is seen as the ultimate gift of love.
-Today the gem continues to be a symbol of love, passion, eternity and warmth.
+When studying the myths and legends surrounding Garnet, whether it be stories relating to the Aztecs, Romans, Egyptians or even British royalty, there is one theme common in all civilisations and across all periods of recorded time: that Garnet is seen as the ultimate gift of love.
+Today, the gem continues to be a symbol of love, passion, eternity and warmth.

 GARNET GEMSTONE INFORMATION

 Garnet is the sole birthstone for January, which seems appropriate given the sheer number of varieties available.
 It's the suggested wedding anniversary stone for both the 2nd and 18th anniversaries, and is also listed as an alternate gift stone for the 15th, 19th and 25th celebrations.
 Garnet is the gemstone for the zodiac sign of Aquarius, too.

 The gem occurs entirely naturally in a kaleidoscope of colours, including red, orange, yellow, green, purple, brown, black, pink and colourless.
 The only notable exception is blue, but even then, a phenomenal colour change variety exists that shifts between blue and pinky-claret when viewed under incandescent light.